-If strings in stable are approved for at least 95% for a plugin/theme in a certain locale, the generation happens 30 minutes after a translation has been updated.
+If strings in stable are approved for at least 90% for a plugin/theme in a certain locale, the generation happens 30 minutes after a translation has been updated.
 Then any local WordPress set to use that specific locale will download it in the next hours after the generation.

-Strings in readme are deployedDeployLaunching code from a local development environment to the production web server, so that it's available to visitors. almost immediately, but the 95% to reach is only needed for the strings of the plugin/theme.
+Strings in readme are deployedDeployLaunching code from a local development environment to the production web server, so that it's available to visitors. almost immediately, but the 90% to reach is only needed for the strings of the plugin/theme.

 If you as a plugin/theme author think your translators are doing a great job, then you can follow this PTE request process.
 You propose them and then GTEs from the requested localesLocaleLocale = language version, often a combination of a language code and a region code, for instance es_MX denotes Spanish as it’s used in Mexico.
 A list of all locales supported by WordPress in https://make.wordpress.org/polyglots/teams/ can check further to verify that they are translating things properly.
 Most of the GTEs will start by checking what your translators already contributed and then see how to go further with them.

 Every locale might have its own ‘procedure’ to nominate a PTE.
 GTEs want to ensure that no translations are just copied/pasted from something like Google Translate and that the PTE understands the language well.
 References might be made to existing glossaries and style guides to maintain consistency over all plugins and themes of the same language.
 You don’t want your plugin to refer to your admin panels under ‘people’ if it is called ‘users’ in your language.
 So some initial agreements are needed between PTEs and GTEs.

-All GTEs are human and even have a life outside here.
+All GTEs are human and even have a life outside of here.
 Also, not all teams have many GTEs (yet).
 So please allow some time to respond to your request.